OderoPos/docs/source/includes/_introduction.md

 # App integration
-The integration with OderoPOS android system will allow the application to interact with the payment and printing by using a set of well defined APIs
+Here's everything you require for integrating with the OderoPOS Android system, enabling your application to seamlessly interact with our devices for card payments and printing via a set of clearly defined APIs.
+Our tools simplify the integration process, ensuring ease and speed while minimizing the need for future adjustments on your end.
+OderoPOS, integrated into the Android system, is continuously maintained and updated, forming our robust ecosystem.